-Social Structures are defined and described in more detail in the next model, shown in Figure 3.
+Social Structures are defined and described in more detail in the next model, shown in Figure 3Figure 3.
 Stakeholders, Actors, and Participants are formally defined in Section 3.2.1.

-- Participants (as stakeholders and as actors), SOA-based systems, and the environment (or context) - within which they all operate, taken together forms the SOA ecosystem.
-Participants (or their delegates) - interact with a SOA-based system in the role of actors and are also members of a social structure in - the role of stakeholders.
-Here we explicitly note that stakeholders and, thus, participants are people3 - because machines alone cannot truly have a stake in the outcomes of a social structure.
-Delegates may - be human and nonhuman but are not directly stakeholders.
-Stakeholders, both Participants and Non- - participants, may potentially benefit from the services delivered by the SOA-based system.
-Again, this is - 495 discussed more fully in Section 3.2.1. - 496 The SOA ecosystem may reflect the SOA-based activities within a particular enterprise or of a wider - 497 network of one or more enterprises and individuals; these are modeled in and discussed with respect to - 498 Figure 3.
-Although a SOA-based system is essentially an IT concern, it is nonetheless a system - 499 engineered deliberately to be able to function in a SOA ecosystem.
-In this context, a service is the - mechanism that brings a SOA-based system capability together with stakeholder needs in the wider - 501 ecosystem.
+Participants (as stakeholders and as actors), SOA-based systems, and the environment (or context) within which they all operate, taken together forms the SOA ecosystem.
+Participants (or their delegates) interact with a SOA-based system - in the role of actors - and are also members of a social structure - in the role of stakeholders.
+Here we explicitly note that stakeholders and, thus, participants are people3 because machines alone cannot truly have a stake in the outcomes of a social structure.
+Delegates may be human and nonhuman but are not directly stakeholders.
+Stakeholders, both Participants and Nonparticipants, may potentially benefit from the services delivered by the SOA-based system.
+Again, this is discussed more fully in Section 3.2.1.